 Navigable flows are usually best in late spring to mid-summer, but may be extended or shortened according to the status of the water table at and above Crystal Reservoir.
 A light winter snowpack portends a shorter season, and a heavy snowpack, with or without heavy late spring or early summer rains, signals a slightly longer season.
 Typically, May through late June is the optimum season, though the river may be navigable at other times.

-There are no significant hazards (other than drunk tubers) on this section of the Gunnison River.
+There are is only one significant hazard (other than drunk tubers) on this section of the Gunnison River.
+Redlands Dam, at about mile 12.5 to the upper portage point (N 39° 01' 36.19" / W 108° 33' 45.28") on river right, is not runnable due to a strong hydraulic current below the dam.
+Portage about one quarter mile to the ramp at the parking lot to continue downstream of the dam.
 Rapids in this section are Class I to II-, with little in the way of dangerous waves, holes, cross currents or other conditions that can result in accidents.
 However, even a small rock in a slow-moving current is capable of pinning and wrapping a canoe or kayak, so don't get TOO relaxed on this, or any other, river.

-Saddle Horn Campground off SH 340 in Grand Junction offers camping with drinking water, restrooms and other amenities.
+Saddle Horn Campground (N 39° 06' 07.04" / W 108° 44' 03.65") on Rimrock Road off SH 340 south of Grand Junction offers camping with drinking water, restrooms and other amenities.
 There are no other campgrounds located along this reach of the Gunnison River.
 Motel accommodations are available in Grand Junction.
 Several campgrounds are available within 50 miles of Grand Junction for those wanting a more remote campsite.

 Numerous commercial outfitters offer rentals, shuttles, guided trips and river information on the Gunnison River.

 The approach to Grand Junction signals the end of the Gunnison River.
 The last few miles, from Whitewater down to the Colorado River are primarily flatwater, regardless of the name of the town where this run starts.
 There are some small rapids, but this is basically an easy trip that nearly any able-bodied person can enjoy in canoes, kayaks, rafts, tubes, bath tubs or anything else that floats, providing there is sufficient flow.
+Redlands Dam, at about 12.6 miles (to the dam itself - 12.5 miles to the portage point) represents the only major obstruction on this reach.
+The dam offers a road connecting to US Highway 50 and a parking lot where vehicles can be left.
 The high desert temperatures are warmer and sunnier than on reaches above the Gunnison Forks area, where the big canyons loom larger than life.
-This is a run through the flatlands atop the Uncompahgre Plateau of far western Colorado near the Utah border.
+This is a run through the flatlands atop the Uncompahgre Plateau of far western Colorado near the Utah border, though most of the run is in a canyon with walls 200-300+ feet high.
 Convenience is the name of the game for this run.
 Grand Junction has restaurants, motels, gasoline, a paddle shop or two and about anything else you need for enjoying a day or more on one of Colorado's premiere waterways.
 Major highways connect Grand Junction to just about anywhere you want to go.
 This section of the river is very popular in late spring and summer months when it has enough water to boat, so expect to be on the river with others who are also out to have fun on a lazy river.